ShanghaiTech-IMPACT/Geometry-Aware-Attenuation-Learning-for-Sparse-View-CBCT-Reconstruction/README.md

 You can also take a quick verification with the pretrained weights.
 Just find them in the [dataset download link](#Dataset-Preparation).

+## Related Links
+- Vector-based CBCT scanning geometry description (source, detector, uvector, vvector) is inspired by [WalnutScan](https://github.com/cicwi/WalnutReconstructionCodes) and [Astra-toolbox](https://github.com/astra-toolbox/astra-toolbox).
+- Parts of our code are adapted from [PixelNeRF](https://github.com/sxyu/pixel-nerf) implementation.
+- Pioneer NeRF-based framework for CBCT reconstruction: [NAF](https://github.com/Ruyi-Zha/naf_cbct), [SNAF](https://arxiv.org/abs/2211.17048).
+- Check the concurrent work [DIF-Net](https://github.com/xmed-lab/DIF-Net) and its improvement [C2RV](https://github.com/xmed-lab/C2RV-CBCT) which also combine feature backprojection and generalization ability to solve sparse-view CBCT reconstruction as we do.
+- It is recommended to view medical data in nii format with [ITK-SNAP](http://www.itksnap.org/pmwiki/pmwiki.php/) or [3D Slicer](https://www.slicer.org/).

+Thanks to all these great works.

 ## Contact
 There may be some errors during code cleaning.
 If you have any questions on our code or our paper, please feel free to contact with the author: liuzht2022@shanghaitech.edu.cn, or raise an issue in this repo.
 We shall continue to update this repo.
 TBC.